rpool/FaST-LMM/README.md

 FaST-LMM, which stands for Factored Spectrally Transformed Linear Mixed Models, is a program for performing both single-SNP and SNP-set genome-wide association studies (GWAS) on extremely large data sets.
 This release contains the improvements described in Widmer _et al._, _Scientific Reports_ 2014, and tests for epistasis.

-Our documentation (including live examples) is also available as ipython notebook:
+Our documentation (including live examples) is also available as ipython notebooks:

 * Main Functions: https://github.com/MicrosoftGenomics/FaST-LMM/blob/master/doc/ipynb/FaST-LMM.ipynb
 * Heritability with Spatial Correction: https://github.com/MicrosoftGenomics/FaST-LMM/blob/master/doc/ipynb/heritability.ipynb